-Harold Goldstein is an associate professor of Industrial/Organizational Psychology at Baruch College, The City University of New York.
-He received his doctoral degree in 1993 from the University of Maryland at College Park.
-He has previously held teaching positions in the psychology departments at Bowling Green State University and New York University.
+Currently, Harold serves as director of both the MS and MBA Programs in Industrial/Organizational Psychology.
+He is also on the doctoral faculty at the Graduate Center of the City University of New York.
+Harold received his doctoral degree in 1993 from the University of Maryland at College Park.
+He previously held teaching positions in the psychology departments at Bowling Green State University and New York University.
 He joined the psychology department at Baruch College in 1997.

 Journal Articles and Chapters (2010-Present)

 - Reeve, C. Scherbaum, C., & Goldstein, H. (in press).
 Manifestations of intelligence: Expanding the measurement space to reconsider specific cognitive abilities.
 Human Resource Management Review.

 - Scherbaum, C. & Goldstein, H. (in press).
 Introduction to special issue.
 Human Resource Management Review.

 - Scherbaum, C. Goldstein, H., Ryan, R., Agnello, P., Yusko, K., & Hanges, P. (in press).
 New Developments in Intelligence Theory and Assessment: Implications for Personnel Selection.
 In J. Oostrom & I. Nikolaou’s (Eds.)
 Employee Recruitment, Selection, and Assessment.
 Contemporary Issues for Theory and Practice.
 London: Psychology Press-Taylor & Francis.